marqu3s/vanhackathon-2016-05/README.md

 It was a great experience anyway.
 I did a lot of resarch on this during the Hackathon and loose a precious time.
 But I think the API is in pretty good shape and is very complete.

+If you want to take a look anyway, You will need:

+* nodejs to run nodejs/server.js
+* Nodejs dependencies: express, sockets.io and redis.
+* a redis server
+* configure these following the instructions in frontend/controllers/SiteController.php

 See you on the next Hackathon!

 Cheers!